 Provisional Member of NZAC – New Zealand Association of Counsellors

 Availability & Fee

-I am available Mondays and Wednesdays – 9am to 2pm, outside of these hours, evenings or Saturdays can be negotiated.
+I am available Monday, Wednesday, Thursday & Friday – 9am to 2pm, outside of these hours, evenings or Saturdays can be negotiated.

 Individuals – $115 (gst inclusive)